wavyvi00/ai_study_tracker/README.md

    - System Settings → Privacy & Security → Screen Recording
    - Enable Terminal or Python
    - Restart the app

+4. **Enable Camera (Optional)**
+   - Click the camera icon in the UI to enable AI tracking
+   - Grant Camera permissions if prompted

 That's it!
 No Python installation needed.